 Performance art is an art form created through actions performed by the artist or other participants, which may be live or recorded, spontaneous or scripted.
 The artistic expression in performance art involves the use of the body, time, space, and often various artistic mediums to convey a concept, message, or emotion to an audience.
 When artists feel dissatisfied with traditional art forms such as painting or sculpture, they often turn to performance art to breathe new life into their work.
 In the 20th century, performance art was considered an unconventional way of creating art.
 The use of live actions, physical movement, and the temporary nature of performances provided artists with alternatives to the fixed and lasting nature of painting and sculpture.

-Performance art has its roots in early 20th-century avant-garde movements such as Dada and Futurism.
+Performance art has its roots in early 20th-century avant-garde movements such as Dadaism and Futurism.
 Both Futurists and Dadaists sought to blur the line between actor and performer, employing shock and outrage to capture attention.
 It was within these avant-garde movements that the concept of performance art began to take shape.
 In the 1960s, art went through a significant evolution.
 Instead of solely focusing on aesthetics, artists began prioritizing the ideas behind their art.
 This shift, known as conceptual art, emphasized that the primary focus was on the concept or idea rather than just the visual appearance.
 This change in thinking paved the way for performance art.
 In performance art, the emphasis is on the idea and the experience rather than creating a physical object like a painting or sculpture.
 Key pioneers of performance art include Joseph Beuys, Yoko Ono, Marina Abramović, Tehching Hsieh, Yves Klein, and Vito Acconci.

 Key Characteristics of Performance Art